anhthi-ieig/aws-docs/3. Compute/Amazon Elastic Compute Cloud - EC2.md

 2. Reserved Instances

 - Reserved Instances provide you with `significant savings (up to 75%) costs compared to On-Demand prices`.
-You can pay All Upfront(max discount), Partial Upfront or No Upfront
+You can pay

+  - All Upfront(max discount)
+  - Partial Upfront
+  - No Upfront

-- You can purchase a Reserved Instance `for a one-year or three-year commitment`
+- You can purchase a Reserved Instance `for a one-year or three-year commitment`. `Pay regardless of usage`

 - `Reserved instances cannot be interrupted`